moiseevigor/moiseevigor.github.io/_posts/2026-08-24-forbidden-directions-null-gallery.md

 ---
 layout: distill
-title: "The Null Gallery: Grounding the Detector in the Real Sun"
+title: "The Null Gallery: Grounding the Estimator in the Real Sun"
 subtitle: >
   One detection is an anecdote.
-This post turns it into a program: a ground-truth battery of every null type, a classification method built from the sub-Riemannian flow, a fair race against the standard eigenvalue scheme under noise — and a gallery of five real coronal nulls on three different days of the real Sun.
-The verdict is honest: detection is the framework's to keep; classification belongs to the linear fit.
+This post turns it into a program: a ground-truth battery of every null type, a classification method built from the sub-Riemannian flow, a fair race against the standard eigenvalue scheme under noise — and a gallery of five real coronal nulls on three different days of the real Sun — independent local confirmations at root-finder locations, not blind discovery.
+The verdict is honest: location and order are the framework's to keep; classification belongs to the linear fit.
 date: 2026-08-24 09:00:00
 categories: [mathematics]
 tags: [sub-riemannian, magnetic-nulls, solar-corona, sdo-hmi, classification, real-data]
 image: /public/img/posts/forbidden-directions-5.svg
 description: >
-  Part 5 of the Forbidden Directions series: the R1 type battery (the detector is type-agnostic), the R2 integrate-vs-differentiate classification race under noise (wins against pointwise differences, loses honestly to the least-squares fit), and the R3 real gallery — five coronal nulls detected and classified across three SDO/HMI days.
+  Part 5 of the Forbidden Directions series: the R1 type battery (the tangent-cone consistency check is type-agnostic), the R2 integrate-vs-differentiate classification race under noise (wins against pointwise differences, loses honestly to the least-squares fit), and the R3 real gallery — five independent local confirmations at root-finder locations, classified, across three SDO/HMI days.
 series: preferred-directions
 series_title: "The Geometry of Forbidden Directions"
 series_part: 5